JoaoGFarias/JoaoGFarias.github.io/_posts/2018-07-08-industrial_automation_versus_test_automation.markdown

 # 30 Days of Automation

-This text was written as an answer to the "30 Days of Automation" Challenge.
+This text was written as an answer to the "30 Days of Automation in Testing" Challenge.
 Check it out in the [Ministry of Testing forum](https://www.ministryoftesting.com/dojo/lessons/30-days-of-automation-in-testing).

+Checkout other posts of the #30Days in this blog [here](/tag/30-days.html).

 ## Industrial Automation